Axelreed/missing-data-analysis-using-R/README.md

 # missing-data-analysis
-Examination of model sensitivity to different senarios of missingness using bagging (bootstrap) of multilevel models.
+Examination of model sensitivity to different senarios of missingness via use of bagging.

 # Draft